Associate Professor Murat DemirbasOffice: 313 Davis Hall, Buffalo, NY, 14260, USA

 My research interests

-My research interests are in distributed systems, and span the areas of cloud computing, distributed algorithms, ubiquitous computing, smart-sourced sensing and collaboration, wireless sensor/actor networks, fault-tolerant computing, and self-stabilization.
+My research interests are in distributed systems, and span the areas of cloud computing, distributed algorithms, ubiquitous computing, smart-sourced sensing and collaboration, wireless sensor/actor networks, fault-tolerant computing, formal methods, and self-stabilization.
 Please read my research statement for more information.